Volunteer & Network

 Become a PAL, Playspace Activity Leader

 Playspace Activity Leaders, referred to as PALs, are an essential part of the Playspace program.
 PALs staff Playspaces across the state.
-Playspaces are child-friendly rooms that Horizons has installed in more than 90 shelters across Massachusetts.
+Playspaces are child-friendly rooms that Horizons has installed in shelters across Massachusetts.
 Playspaces are designed to reflect the needs of children ages 0-6 experiencing trauma.
 Horizons’ Playspaces are created to give children a dedicated place to play and grow, and build connections with other caring adults who are committed to their success.
-Each shift is 2 hours, once a week, with the majority of shifts taking place Monday through Thursday in the evenings, but some programs also have morning or late afternoon shifts.
-There is a minimum six-month commitment, in addition to a mandatory 2 1/2 hour orientation that must be completed prior to your first shift.
+Each shift is 2 hours, once a week, with the majority of shifts taking place Monday through Thursday in the evenings, but some programs also have morning shifts.
+We do not currently have shifts on Fridays or weekends.
+There is a minimum six-month commitment, in addition to a mandatory 1 hour virtual training that must be completed prior to your first shift.

-Horizons’ operates three Early Education Centers located in Greater Boston, with locations in Roxbury, Dorchester, and Jamaica Plain.
+Horizons’ operates an Early Education Center located in the Roxbury neighborhood of Boston.
 Classroom volunteers work alongside our teachers assisting in day-to-day activities.
 Classrooms shifts include infant, toddler, and preschool classrooms.
 The minimum commitment of a classroom volunteer is once a week for 2 hours, for a minimum of six months.
 Please note there are limited opportunities for this role.

-If you are interested in becoming a classroom volunteer contact Lynne Gaines at firstname.lastname@example.org.
+If you are interested in becoming a classroom volunteer, please contact the Greater Boston Playspace Team email@example.com.